rsx-labs/test-csharp-app/README.md

 # test-csharp-app
-This is a test app with my changes!
+This is a test app!